 From wearables to M2M, Node.js sets itself up as an ideal pairing for IoT.
 We’re excited to see what’s in store for this growing and passionate community!

-Eduardo is a VP of Technology in the Office of the CTO at Progress.
-His work focuses in strategic initiatives for Progress, technology trends and on Corporate Development.
+Eduardo's focus is on strategic initiatives, technology trends and on Corporate Development.
 Eduardo is also interested in Technology Adoption and tries to stay in touch with the new waves of developers through Hackathons, internships and other community interactions.
 Eduardo joined Progress in November 2013; before that he worked at BlackBerry, Oracle, Sun Microsystems and Xerox PARC.
 He has CS degrees from UCB and USB (Venezuela).

-Copyright © 2016, Progress Software Corporation and/or its subsidiaries or affiliates.
+Copyright © 2020 Progress Software Corporation and/or its subsidiaries or affiliates.All Rights Reserved.

-Progress, Telerik, and certain product names used herein are trademarks or registered trademarks of Progress Software Corporation and/or one of its subsidiaries or affiliates in the U.S. and/or other countries.
-See Trademarks or appropriate markings.
+Progress, Telerik, Ipswitch, and certain product names used herein are trademarks or registered trademarks of Progress Software Corporation and/or one of its subsidiaries or affiliates in the U.S. and/or other countries.
+See Trademarks for appropriate markings.